KAVAN-DESAI/Algorithm-Visualizer/README.md

-# Sorting-Algorithm-Visualizer-
+# Algorithm-Visualizer-
-Sorting Algorithm Visualizer using Python
+Algorithm Visualizer using Python